Do I need to supply professional Photos?

 Casting directors look for a wide range of looks and personalities.
 It depends on the story they are telling and the effect and look that they are after.

 Babies: There is generally limited work for babies and it is very competitive.
 We will promote your baby to the casting directors and if there is an audition required, we will be in contact.
 Please ensure to update their photos at least every 6 months as they grow so quickly.

 Children: Children of all ages can get work.
 As with babies, it is very important to come in and get new photos done regularly.

 What if I work full time?

-Film and Television: New Zealand Film and Television productions are constantly in need of extras and actors from KAM Models and Talent.
+Film and Television: New Zealand Film and Television productions constantly require extras and actors from KAM Models and Talent.
 Jobs vary from walking in the background on a busy street scene to being a high school student in the TV show Power Rangers.
-Generally extras have no dialogue so there are no lines to learn.
+Generally, extras have no dialogue so there are no lines to learn.
 However, people can be selected for a featured/speaking role that will require a higher level of performance.

 Check out the YouTube video to see what extras can get up to on set during a film shoot.

-TV Commercials: Each day brings new roles in TV Commercials looking for talent to bring them to life.
-If you fit the character description we will submit your profile to the casting directors to compete for the role.
+TV Commercials: Each day brings new roles in TV commercials looking for talent to bring them to life.
+If you fit the character description, we will submit your profile to the casting directors to compete for the role.
 If the casting director agrees that you look good for the role you will be asked to audition and we will check your availability and discuss the part.
-We do not tell you every time you are put forward for a job and we only call you if you get selected to audition.
+We do not tell you every time you are put forward for a job and we only call you if you are selected for an audition.

 Photographic Work: We supply talent for a wide variety of photographic work including billboards, magazine shoots and promotional material for local and international clients.